Hernán Galíndez

-Hernán Ismael Galíndez (30 March 1987) is a professional footballer who plays as a goalkeeper for Ecuadorian Serie A club Aucas.
+Hernán Ismael Galíndez (born 30 March 1987) is a professional footballer who plays as a goalkeeper for Argentine Primera División club Huracán.
+Born in Argentina, he represents the Ecuador national team.

-He began his career in Argentina with Rosario Central before settling in Ecuador with Universidad Católica, where he made over 300 appearances in a nine-year spell.
+Born in Argentina, he began his career in Argentina with Rosario Central before settling in Ecuador with Universidad Católica, where he made over 300 appearances in a nine-year spell.
 In 2022, he joined Universidad de Chile but left the club after six months, citing harassment from the club's fanbase.
 He returned to Ecuador with Aucas, helping the side win the first title in the club's history in his debut season.
+After a one-and-a-half-year stint in Aucas, he returned to his birth country as he signed with Argentine club, Huracán.

-Born in Argentina, he plays for the Ecuador national team and represented them at both the 2021 Copa America and the 2022 FIFA World Cup, playing three times in each tournament.
+He plays for the Ecuador national team and represented them at the two editions of Copa América (2021 and 2024), as well as the 2022 FIFA World Cup, playing three times in each tournament.